Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

 \begin{criterion} An edge $(u, v)$ is \emph{eligible} if it satisfies one of the following: \begin{enumerate}[itemsep=0ex] \item $e \in E_B$ for some $B \in \Omega$. \item $e \not\in F$ and $yz(e) = w(e) - \delta$. \item $e \in F$ and $yz(e) = w(e)$. \end{enumerate} \end{criterion}

-A key property of this definition is that it is asymmetric for matched and unmatched edges.
-As a result, if we augment along an eligible augmenting walk $P$, all edges in $P$, except for those in contracted blossoms, will become ineligible.
+A key property of this definition is that it is asymmetric for matched and unmatched edges that are not in any blossom.
+As a result, if we augment along an eligible augmenting walk $P$, all edges in $P$, except for those in contracted blossoms, will become ineligible, and $P$'s image in the contracted graph will become entirely ineligible.

-Let $\Gelig$ be the graph obtained from $G$ by discarding all ineligible edges, and let $\widehat{\Gelig} = \Gelig / \Omega$ be obtained from $\Gelig$ by contracting all blossoms in $\Omega$.
+We define $\Gelig$ to be the graph obtained from $G$ by discarding all ineligible edges, and let $\widehat{\Gelig} = \Gelig / \Omega$ be obtained from $\Gelig$ by contracting all blossoms in $\Omega$.
 For initialization, we set $F = \emptyset$, $y = W/2$, $z = 0$, $\Omega = \emptyset$.
-Edmonds' search repeatedly executes the following \emph{Augmentation and Blossom Formation}, \emph{Dual Adjustment}, and \emph{Blossom Dissolution} steps until all unsaturated vertices have $0$ $y$-values.
+Edmonds' search repeatedly executes the following steps: \emph{Augmentation}, \emph{Blossom Formation}, \emph{Dual Adjustment}, and \emph{Blossom Dissolution} until all unsaturated vertices have $y$-values equal to zero.
 See Figure~\ref{fig:approx-f-factor-noscaling}.

+Now we define what we mean by \emph{reachable} vertices in Steps 1--3 of the algorithm, as well as the inner/outer labelling of nontrivial blossoms and singletons.
+This is analogous to the reachable/inner/outer vertices in Edmonds' Search for ordinary matching~\cite{DP14,DPS18}, except that we cannot simply treat a contracted blossom like a single vertex.
+The corresponding definition for $f$-matching is given in Gabow~\cite[p.
+46]{Gab18}.
+For completeness, we restate these definitions and further supplement them with the notion of \emph{alternation}, which provides further insights for reachability.

-Let us define what we mean by \emph{reachable} vertices in Steps 1--3 of the algorithm, as well as inner/outer labelling of blossoms and singletons.
-We start by defining the notion of \emph{alternation} that follows from Definition~\ref{def:AP-f-factor} of an augmenting walk.
-We say two edges $e,e'$ incident to a blossom/singleton $B$ \emph{alternate} if either $B$ is a singleton and $e$ and $e'$ are of different types, or $B$ is a nontrivial blossom, and $|\eta(B) \cap \{e, e'\}| = 1$.
-An \emph{alternating path} $P$ in the contracted graph is one where every two consecutive edges alternates.
+We start by defining \emph{alternation} which follows from Definition~\ref{def:AP-f-factor} of an augmenting walk.
+We say two distinct edges $e,e'$ incident to a blossom/singleton $B$ \emph{alternate} if either $B$ is a singleton and $e$ and $e'$ are of different types, or $B$ is a nontrivial blossom and $|\eta(B) \cap \{e, e'\}| = 1$.
+An \emph{alternating walk} in the contracted graph is a walk where every two consecutive edges alternates.
+An augmenting walk is an alternating walk with its terminal edges and terminal vertices satisfying the requirement specified in Definition~\ref{def:AP-f-factor}.